Yaizu

 Yaizu (焼津市, Yaizu-shi) is a city located in central Shizuoka Prefecture, Japan.
-As of 1 May 2019, the city had an estimated population of 139,578 in 57,593 households, and a population density of 2000 persons per km^{2}.
-The total area of the city was 70.31 sqkm.
+As of 31 January 2026, the city had an estimated population of 133,916 in 61,125 households, and a population density of 1,905 persons per km^{2}.
+The total area of the city is 70.31 sqkm.
 Yaizu is a noted port for commercial fishing.

 Geography

 Yaizu is located in central Shizuoka Prefecture, on a heavily indented coastline of Suruga Bay, facing the Pacific Ocean.
 The climate, tempered by the warm Kuroshio Current offshore is maritime temperature, with hot, humid summers and short cool winters.